wordofwarning/wordofwarning.org/current/2015-haphazard/index.md

 # ABOUT THE SHOW - GENERIC
 artist: "Haphazard 2015" # the name of the artist or company
-show: "A free afternoon for the curious of all ages." # the name of the show
+show: "A free day out for the curious of all ages." # the name of the show
 artist_size: 1
 show_size: 4
 header_image: